Statistics of Infectious Disease

-- In the US, it is estimated that 3.2 million people have chronic hepatitis C infections.
+- In the U.S., it is estimated that 4 million people have chronic hepatitis C infections.
 In 2007, it was estimated that 17,000 new cases occurred in the United States.

-- Tuberculosis has infected one third of the world's population.
-In 2008, almost 13,000 new cases were reported in the United States.
+- Tuberculosis has infected one-third of the world's population.
+In 2009, nearly 13,000 new cases were reported in the U.S.

-- About 36,000 people per year in the US die from influenza.
+- About 53,000 people per year in the U.S. die from influenza and pneumonia.

-- According to the National Institute of Allergy and Infectious Diseases, 56,300 new cases of HIV infections occur annually in the US, and there are almost 33 million people living with HIV in the world.
+- According to the National Institute of Allergy and Infectious Diseases, 56,300 new cases of HIV infections occur annually in the U.S., and there are nearly 33 million people living with HIV in the world.

-- Before the chickenpox vaccine was introduced in 1995, there were about 4 million cases of chickenpox.
-With vaccination, the frequency of new cases has decreased in all age groups, especially in children ages one to four years.
+- Before the chickenpox vaccine was introduced in 1995, there were about 4 million new cases of chickenpox annually.
+With vaccination, the frequency of new cases has decreased in all age groups, especially in children ages 1 to 4 years.

 - Even though the measles vaccine is now available, in 2008 there were 16 new cases of German measles (rubella) and 140 cases of measles (rubeola) in the U.S.

 - The number of new cases of sexually transmitted diseases reported in the U.S. in 2007 include:

 - Syphilis (primary and secondary): more than 11,000

 - Gonorrhea: 356,000

 - Whooping cough affects from 5,000 to 7,000 people in the U.S. annually.
 In 2007, about 17,000 new cases were reported to the CDC, including 14 deaths nationally.
 Initial 2010 data show more than 21,000 cases and 26 deaths -- 22 of them in children less than 1 year of age.